dagronf/DSFStepperView/README.md

 I like the visual approach used with the SwiftUI settings pane, rather than having _really_ small hit targets via the conventional up/down stepper control.

 ## Features

+Note that DSFStepperView is only available for macOS targets.

 * `IBDesignable` support so you can see and configure your stepper views in Interface Builder
 * Increment decrement buttons with repeat (click and hold to continuously increment/decrement)